jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

 tags: [Software]
 ---

 This post contains some of my favorite tips and tricks for working with VSCode.
 For even more, VSCode has [their own tips and tricks page](https://code.visualstudio.com/docs/getstarted/tips-and-tricks) that I recommend.
+Note that I try to keep this up-to-date, so the information should be good with roughly the latest version of VSCode.
+If something breaks my VSCode workflow, I update this page.

+For example, a lot of [Python tools switched to extensions](https://github.com/microsoft/vscode-python/wiki/Migration-to-Python-Tools-Extensions) in 2022, and I have updated this page to include that.

 <b>Table of Contents</b>
 * TOC